“Women aren’t funny.”

 Talk about fake news.
 For some reason, despite the success of thousands of women whose chosen profession involves making you laugh until your sides split, this idiotic bias persists.
 In 2011, a study by the Division of Social Sciences at the University of California, San Diego found that participants judged cartoon captions as “funnier” when they were told they’re written by men, proving just how ingrained the notion is.

 Yet, as culture shifts and female voices in entertainment become more prominent, we have found zero justification for the bias.
 In fact, the people who makes us laugh the hardest, loudest, and longest these days are all women.
-From sharing insights into relationships, gender biases, and motherhood to possessing impeccable comedic timing, these eight comedians are destroying the notion that women aren’t funny – one joke at a time.
+From sharing insights into relationships, gender biases, and motherhood to possessing impeccable comedic timing, these 20 female comedians have been destroying the notion for decades that women aren’t funny – one joke at a time.

 Is Tiffany Haddish the funniest person alive?
 Quite possibly.
-One year ago, no one knew who Haddish was, but her incredible, scene-stealing performance in 2017’s breakout comedy Girls Trip starring opposite Regina Hall, Queen Latifah, and Jada Pinkett-Smith made her an overnight sensation.
+Just a few short years ago, no one knew who Haddish was, but her incredible, scene-stealing performance in 2017’s breakout comedy Girls Trip, starring opposite Regina Hall, Queen Latifah, and Jada Pinkett-Smith, made her an overnight sensation.
 In the film, Haddish plays Dina, the wild card of the “Flossy Posse”, a group of four best friends that formed in college.
 While every group of friends has a wild card, we’re willing to bet none have ever been as crazy, as lovable, or as funny as Dina.
+Haddish has since gone on to star as the lead in such movies as Night School with Kevin Hart and has voiced characters in both The Lego Movie 2 and The Life of Pets 2.

 Name one movie starring Melissa McCarthy that didn’t make you laugh until your face hurt.
 We’ll wait.
 The actress, who first rose to fame in Gilmore Girls, stole the spotlight in 2011’s Bridesmaids and has continued to dominate the comedy-film scene ever since.
 From her turns in The Heat, Spy, and Ghostbusters to her many appearances on Saturday Night Live, McCarthy is one of the best physical comedians in the business.